 While both sons have learned the business, their father has sought to impress upon them the importance of human relationships.
 He says, “I strongly believe that the most important part of family succession is to instill the correct core values in the next generation, and educate them on interpersonal skills and practical matters of operating in this world.”

 Howard Lo recalls receiving the same advice from his father, mother and brother when he joined Crystal International Group Limited: “All three of them mentioned that learning interpersonal skills was most important.
 Mom said to me once: ‘That you are the boss’s son is a fact that cannot be denied.
 However, you must take care to let people treat you not just as Mr. and Mrs. Lo’s son but as Howard Lo—a person.’
 I bear this piece of advice in mind all the time.”

 Kenneth and Yvonne Lo no longer run the company and serve, respectively, as chair and vice-chair of the board.
 Their roles are limited to strategic planning and policy, and Andrew is free to name his own successor.
 Kenneth is confident that his youngest son will be ready to take over in 15 years, though Howard knows he must earn the position.
 “My father and Andrew would certainly not put me in a position of power simply because I share their surname,” he says.

 After Howard, Kenneth Lo is not sure.
 “Will our grandchildren take over?
 Time will tell.”
 One thing is certain: The future CEO will have to work hard to win the job.

 For more insights, please ask speak with your J.P.
-Morgan advisor and ask for your copy of Family Governance: What is the future of your family business?
+Morgan team and ask for your copy of Family Governance: What is the future of your family business?